What is an IP Address ?

 Both private and public are either dynamic or static, which means that, respectively, they either change or they don’t.

 An IP address that is assigned by a DHCP server is a dynamic IP address.
-If a device does not have DHCP enabled or does not support it then the IP address must be assigned manually, in which case it is called a static IP address.« Back to Glossary Index
+If a device does not have DHCP enabled or does not support it then the IP must be assigned manually, in which case it is called a static IP address.« Back to Glossary Index